 What if we told you that there’s a way to grow your business by two to four times without developing a new product or receiving additional funding?

-Exceptional customer service turns repeat and new customers into promoters.
+Exceptional customer service turns new customers into promoters and promoters into returning loyalists.
 And these promoters have the potential to grow the lifetime value (LTV) of your brand by 1400%.

 However.
 What happens when a business gets customer service wrong?
 Is the negative impact on a brand as drastic?
 Yes.

-The same applies when improving customer service.
-Making unguided changes to your customer experience (CX) strategy based on ‘feeling’ instead of measurement and continuous benchmarking could end up hurting your support team and the brand at large.
-Investing dollars and effort into something that might work is a risk to be avoided.
+Making unguided changes to your customer service strategy based on ‘feeling’ instead of measurement and benchmarking could end up hurting your support team and the brand at large.

 - CES: “How easy did we make it to do X?”

-This unambiguous and quick survey question sent automatically to the right people at the right time allows you to measure specific types of customer interactions and clearly see which areas:
+This unambiguous and to-the-point survey question sent automatically to the right people at the right time allows you to measure specific types of customer interactions and clearly see which areas:

 - Need the most improvement